learnrelay/learnrelay/content/queries/working-with-fragments.md

 ## Data masking

-The concept of encapsulating the data requirements inside the individual containers is called data masking: a powerful concept that leads to better encapsulation and reduces the appearance of subtle errors.
+The concept of stating the data requirements inside the individual containers is called data masking: a powerful concept that leads to better encapsulation and reduces the appearance of subtle errors.

 > Data is only exposed to containers that explicitely stated a dependency on that data.
 If a child depends on certain data, its parent does not know about it and vice versa.